Graph Disjointness with Applications to Reversible Markov Chains: Proofs for Section

 \begin{proof}[Proof of Proposition~\ref{one_tree_one_not_tree}] Let $G = (U,\alpha)$ be a tree and let $H=(V,\beta)$ be a connected graph with no self-loops that is not a tree, in particular, $|V|\leq|E(H)|$.
+The assumption that $H$ is not a tree is necessary, since if both graphs are trees, then they are not weakly disjoint.
 Suppose that $G$ and $H$ are weakly disjoint.
 We prove that $G$ and $H$ are strongly disjoint by induction along the tree structure of $G$.

 Fix an arbitrary root $r\in U$ of $G$.
 For each vertex $u \in U$, define $\text{depth}(u)$ to be the graph distance from $r$ to $u$, and let $D = \max_{u\in U}\text{depth}(u)$.
-We show by downward induction on depth that every edge of $G$ is $H$-marked.
+We show by backwards induction on depth that every edge of $G$ is $H$-marked.
 Vertices of depth $D$ are leaves of the rooted tree.
-Hence by (i) of the Claim preceding the proof, every edge incident to a vertex of depth $H$-marked.
+Hence by (i) of the preceding Claim, every edge incident to a vertex of depth $D$ is $H$-marked.
 Now fix $k<D$ and assume as the inductive hypothesis that every edge incident to a vertex of depth strictly greater than $k$ is $H$-marked.
 Let $u$ be a vertex with $\text{depth}(u) = k$.
 A \textbf{child} of $u$ is any neighbor $u'$ with $\text{depth}(u') = k+1$, and the \textbf{parent} of $u$ (if $u\neq r$) is its unique neighbor with depth $k-1$.
 Each child of $u$ has depth greater than $k$; therefore, by the inductive hypothesis, the edge between $u$ and each of its children is $H$-marked.
-Consequently, all edges incident to $u$ are $H$-marked except possibly the edge between $u$ and its parent.
-By (ii) of the Claim preceding the proof, this remaining parent edge must also be $H$-marked as well.
-This completes the induction from depth $D$ down to depth 0.
+Consequently, all edges incident to $u$ are $H$-marked, except possibly the edge between $u$ and its parent.
+Then by (ii) of the preceding Claim, this remaining parent edge must also be $H$-marked.
+This completes the induction from depth $D$ down to depth $0$.
 Hence every edge of the rooted tree $G$ is $H$-marked.
-Therefore, $G$ and $H$ are strongly disjoint.

-\end{proof} Note that the above argument establishes that when one of the graphs is a tree, weak disjointness implies strong disjointness.
+Therefore, $G$ and $H$ are strongly disjoint. \end{proof} Note that the above argument establishes that when one of the graphs is a tree, weak disjointness implies strong disjointness.
 However, in region \textcircled{ {1}}, the graphs are never weakly disjoint, as all trees share the common factor $P_2$.

 \begin{proof}[Proof of Theorem~\ref{Characterization_connected_no_self}] Let $G$ and $H$ be two connected graphs with no self-loops.
 We have shown that the result in Table~\ref{fig:connectivity-table} is true.